Yuba River: Environmental issues

 The California Office of Environmental Health Hazard Assessment has issued a safe eating advisory for any fish caught in Yuba River, North Yuba River, and Middle Yuba River due to elevated levels of mercury.

 The Spring and Shady tributaries of the South Yuba contain dozens of historic mine locations, the largest of which is the San Juan Ridge Mine.
 Mining operations in the area began in 1850 and have been more or less driven by the price of gold since that time.
 In 1995, the San Juan Ridge Mine Corporation stopped gold mining operations following the breach of an underground aquifer that caused flooding and the overflow of containment ponds.
 This breach released millions of gallons of mine waste into Spring and Shady creeks, drained and contaminated 12 local wells through the oxidation of naturally occurring heavy metals- including a well that supplied drinking water to a local K-8 school.
 The mining company proposed to re-open their mine for gold extraction in 2012, which would require pumping up to 3.5 million gallons of groundwater to operate each day.
 Pumping groundwater at this scale would likely deplete the underground aquifer that provides water to hundreds of community members.
 This could potentially cause serious impacts to surface water quality in Spring and Shady creeks due to increased surface flows from mining practices.

+2026 New Colgate Powerhouse failure

+On February 13, 2026, a 14-foot-diameter steel penstock ruptured at the New Colgate Powerhouse near Dobbins, releasing roughly 400 acre-feet of water into the river canyon.
+One contract worker was injured and airlifted by CAL FIRE, and approximately 15,000 customers in Yuba, Nevada, Sierra, and Butte counties lost electricity when the powerhouse went offline.
+The shutdown cut releases from Englebright Dam almost in half.

+Flows on the lower Yuba dropped from 1,400 cubic feet per second to 560 cfs within an hour.
+Juvenile spring-run and fall-run Chinook salmon were stranded in shallow margins as the water receded.
+Researchers estimated thousands of fish killed.

+Federal regulators ordered the Yuba Water Agency to hire independent forensic engineers to determine the root cause.
+Keiko Mertz of Friends of the River called it "an infrastructure problem, not an isolated accident."
+It is estimated the New Colgate system could take a year or more to return to full operation.